pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance associators [COMMAND-OPTIONS] INSTANCENAME

-      Get associated instances or names.
+      Get the instances associated with an instance.

+      List the CIM instances that are associated with the specified CIM instance, and display the returned instances, or instance paths if --names-only was specified.

+      The CIM instance can be specified in two ways:

+      1. By specifying an untyped WBEM URI of an instance path in the INSTANCENAME argument.
+The CIM namespace in which the instance is looked up is the namespace specified in the WBEM URI, or otherwise the namespace specified in the --namespace option, or otherwise the default namespace of the connection.
+Any host name in the WBEM URI will be ignored.

+      2. By specifying the --interactive option and a CIM class name in the INSTANCENAME argument.
+The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
+The CIM namespace in which the instances are looked up is the namespace specified in the --namespace option, or otherwise the default namespace of the connection.

-      Returns the associated instances or names (--names-only option) for the `INSTANCENAME` argument filtered by the --assoc-class, --result-class, --role and --result-role options.
+      The instances to be retrieved can be filtered by the --filter-query, --role, --result-role, --assoc-class, and --result-class options.

-      INSTANCENAME must be a CIM instance name in the format defined by DMTF `DSP0207`.

-      This may be executed interactively by providing only a classname and the interactive option.
-Pywbemcli presents a list of instances in the class from which one can be chosen as the target.
+      The --include-qualifiers, --include-classorigin, and --propertylist
+      options determine which parts are included in each retrieved instance.

-      Results are formatted as defined by the --output_format general option.
+      In the output, the instances will formatted as defined by the --output- format general option.

     Options:
       -a, --assoc-class <class name>  Filter by the association class name